A Reputation of Excellence with Fortitude, Wisdom, and Justice

 School Programs and Services

 F.W.
 Johnson Collegiate offers an array of courses to meet the requirements of a Saskatchewan High School Diploma.
-Our compulsory subjects combine with a range of electives to allow students to explore their interests.
+Our compulsory subjects combined with a range of electives allow students to explore their interests.
 To support the success of each student, teachers make the necessary adjustments to accommodate varied learning needs.
 We believe that a collaborative approach is necessary if we are to be successful - teachers working collaboratively with other teachers, with students, and with parents.

 F.W.
 Johnson Collegiate promotes high academic achievement and the pursuit of life-long learning within a safe and caring environment.
 We continually strive to improve academic standings through the establishment of yearly goals developed by the staff and in consultation with our School Community Council.
-Students at Johnson enroll in up to five classes each semester.
+Students at FWJ enroll in up to five classes each semester.
 Each day is divided into 61 minute instructional periods and a 15 minute Student Advisory (JAG).